sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

 -----------------------------------------

 For a non-holonomic system with :math:`n` total speeds and :math:`m` motion constraints, we will get :math:`n - m` equations.
-The :class:`KanesMethod` class organizes the equations in the following fashion:
+The :class:`~sympy.physics.mechanics.KanesMethod` class organizes the equations in the following fashion:

 .. math::
   \mathbf{M}(\mathbf{q}, t) &=